How to get to Wild Place Project.

 Take the first left to Wild Place Project.

 Parking is free of charge but we advise arriving early during peak periods to avoid disappointment.
-Unfortunately we cannot allow any pets, including guide dogs into Wild Place Project under any circumstances.
+Unfortunately, we cannot allow any pets into Wild Place Project under any circumstances, nor can they be left in cars.

-2 an Coach parking spaces are strictly limited, and must be pre-booked.
-They will be allocated on a first come, first served basis
+We have two coach parking spaces, which are strictly limited and must be pre-booked.
+They will be allocated on a first come, first served basis.

 Travelling by Bus

-Guests can catch the number 1, 2 and 76 buses from Central Bristol to Catbrain Lane, Cribbs Causeway.
-Click here for timetable info.
+Guests can catch the number 1 and 2 buses from Central Bristol to Catbrain Lane, Cribbs Causeway.
+Click here for timetable info

 From the bus stop, it is then a short 10-15 minute walk on a safe pedestrian route to the entrance of Wild Place Project.